TylerTemp/SaintsField/README.md

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

 Draw a button for a function.
 If the method have arguments (required or optional), it'll draw inputs for these arguments.
+UI Toolkit: if the method have a return value, the result will also be shown.

 *   `string buttonLabel = null` the button label.
 If null, it'll use the function name.
 If it starts with `$`, use a callback or field value as the label.
     Rich text is supported.
+*   `bool hideReturnValue = false` do not display the returned value.

 **Known Issue**: Using dynamic label in `SaintsRow`, the label will not update in real time.
 This is because a `Serializable` class/struc field value will be cached by Unity, and reflection can not get an updated value.
 This issue can not be solved unless